Chri692u/VQC/README.md

 positions, and ledger history.
 It bootstraps a trusted account snapshot and then applies verified deposit, withdrawal, order, status, and fill transitions.

-## What VQC promises

-For every accepted core operation, Dafny proves that the resulting account remains structurally valid.
-In particular, VQC maintains:
+## Dafny correctness guarantees

+VQC provides two central correctness guarantees.
+First, `Bootstrap` proves that a trusted broker snapshot satisfying VQC's input requirements produces a valid account.
+Second, every verified account transition proves that, given a valid account, the resulting account remains valid.
+Together, these proofs establish account validity at bootstrap and preserve it through all subsequent accepted core operations.

+In particular, account validity guarantees:

-- valid and uniquely identified orders;
+* valid and uniquely identified orders;
-- valid market, limit, stop, and stop-limit instructions;
+* valid market, limit, stop, and stop-limit instructions;
-- compatible order-status transitions and bounded fill quantities;
+* compatible order-status transitions and bounded fill quantities;
-- active, long-only positions with unique symbols;
+* active, long-only positions with unique symbols;
-- sells that cannot exceed the verified position quantity;
+* sells that cannot exceed the verified position quantity;
-- a valid ledger with unique IDs and any opening entry restricted to its start;
+* a valid ledger with unique IDs and any opening entry restricted to its start;
-- immutable transitions—a new account is returned instead of mutating the old one.
+* immutable transitions—a new account is returned instead of mutating the old one.

-VQC does not promise that broker data or market quotes are truthful, that a network or stream is reliable, that an order will execute, or that a strategy will make money.
-Those are outside the verified model. `Bootstrap` therefore treats its broker snapshot as trusted input, while still requiring it to satisfy VQC's structural rules.
+These guarantees apply only to the verified state and transitions modeled by VQC.
+VQC does not prove that broker data or market quotes are truthful, that a network or stream is reliable, that an order will execute, or that a strategy will make money.
+These properties are outside the verified model. `Bootstrap` therefore treats its broker snapshot as trusted input, while requiring that snapshot to satisfy VQC's structural rules before establishing the initial valid account.

 ## Python client and adapters